LLM Evaluation and Key Metrics

 Why is an LLM Evaluation Framework Needed?

-As we delve deeper into the realms of artificial intelligence, the proficiency of generative AI systems, particularly large language models, is becoming increasingly influential across various industries.
+As we delve deeper into the realms of artificial intelligence, the proficiency of Agentic AI systems, particularly large language models, is becoming increasingly influential across various industries.

 To understand why evaluating LLMs is pivotal, we must consider the rapidly expanding scope of their applications, often outpacing the capability of traditional feedback mechanisms to monitor their performance.
 The LLM evaluation process is thus indispensable for several reasons.